Living Lab Urban Area – Manchester, UK.

 What STEP-IN does.

 The Living Lab is operated jointly by the Greater Manchester Combined Authority (GMCA) and the University of Manchester.
 It adds to existing energy poverty actions being undertaken by GMCA.
 The University of Manchester assesses and evaluates the techniques being used.

 The Living Lab engages with and builds upon GMCA’s Local Energy Advice Programme (LEAP) for 2018-2019.
 LEAP is a service that provides free advice and support to energy poor and vulnerable households, alongside offering energy efficiency measures that are in some cases also free of charge.
 The Living Lab has access to resources and trained energy advice experts, alongside GMCA’s existing networks and expertise in working with vulnerable households.

-The Living Lab is conducted within three areas within Greater Manchester: Wigan, Salford and Oldham, all of which encountered increasing rates of energy poverty in recent years, alongside high-rates of material deprivation.
+The Living Lab is conducted within the Greater Manchester Combined Authority where increasing rates of energy poverty in recent years have been encountered.
 It is estimated that 900 households (300 in each Local Authority area) will be engaged.